bogas04/SikhJS/README.md

   - [ ] Saakhis
   - [ ] Picture Gallery
   - [ ] Gurudwara finder
+  - [ ] Experiment with Unicode Font (It has some perf issues)
+  - [x] Sri Guru Granth Sahib
-  - Complete Gurmukhi Nitnem
+  - [x] Complete Gurmukhi Nitnem
-  - Baanis stored as markdown files for easier parsing
+  - [x] Baanis stored as markdown files for easier parsing

 Credits
 ==
-Thanks to SikhNet for the actual [Baanies](http://www.sikhnet.com/DownloadBanis)
+Thanks to SikhNet for the actual [Baanies] (http://www.sikhnet.com/DownloadBanis) and to [GurbaniFiles.org] (http://www.gurbanifiles.org/) for SGGS

 Contribute
 ==
 You can contribute by
+* Finding bugs
 * Suggesting modern designs for the application
 * Giving feature ideas
 * Formatting markdown Baani files